Skip to content

 Limitations

-• Custom guardrails and evaluations are aggregated only for indexes 0 to 9 in each category.
-If you have more than 10 custom guardrails or 10 custom evaluations under the same category, the additional ones are not counted by the default issue alerts.
-To monitor them, build a custom alert with an extended Lucene query.
+• More than 10 custom guardrails or 10 custom evaluations in the same category are not counted by the default issue alerts.
+To monitor additional ones, build a custom alert with an extended Lucene query.

 • The cost spike alert reads price values from the tags.gen_ai.prompt_price and tags.gen_ai.response_price span attributes.